marcolardera/chatgpt-cli/README.md

 Use the `/q` command to quit and show the number of total tokens used and an estimate of the expense for that session, based on the specific model in use.

+Use the `/copy` (or `/c`) command to copy code blocks from the generated output.
+Specifically, `/copy` or `/c` followed by an integer copies the nth code block to the clipboard.
+Code blocks are labeled in the console output so that it is clear which index corresponds to which block.
+Running the `/copy` command without any arguments copies the entire contents of the previous response.

 For displaying all the available commands check the help with `chatgpt-cli --help`

 ## Multiline input